vitiral/wake/DESIGN.md

 unspecified blob of data.
 This is used soley within the Package Manager for specifying how packages are retrieved.

+**pkgOrigin**: a package origin.
+- `pkgVer`: exact name and version of package
+- `author`: the author of the package.
+- `license`: the license string of the package.
+- `website`: website of the package.
+- `issues`: link where to report bugs for the package.

 ```
     "T_OBJECT": "object",
     "T_PKG": "pkg",